Waterperry/DeepCoveringEigenOptions/README.md

 The code implementing the DCEO Algorithm is in DceoPolicy.py We provide some simple test environments in FourRooms.py (A classical FourRooms and NineRooms environment).
 HistoryHashTable contains code for a MutableHashTable (Tensorflow) for storing a history of state visitation.
-GenericOptionAgent provides code for using Options with Tf-Agents framework
+GenericOptionAgent provides code for using Options with Tf-Agents framework.

+**Side Note/Plagiarism Disclaimer**

+This code was submitted as part of a Master's Dissertation to the University of Bath (in case of plagiarism checking etc.).

 **Full Dependencies**